 The staff should make a concerted effort to ensure that the resident and family members are provided the opportunity to speak candidly about specific wishes and their desire to continue making decisions as the level of care they will receive for as long as possible.
 When the time comes for the resident no longer has the capacity to make significant modifications to their daily routine, the staff can still accommodate smaller modifications, such as lowering the resident’s bed or changing a mealtime to provide the resident a sense of control over some portion of their life.

 - Can families or doctors involuntarily admit an elderly individual into the facility?

 No resident should be admitted to a facility without appropriate consent.
 The consent must be obtained either from the patient or their legal decision-maker which could be a surrogate, legal responsible party, or guardian.
 There are times elderly individuals must be admitted to a facility due to some ambiguous circumstance.
 As an example, an adult child of a resident may have been admitted to a nursing facility without proper authorization.
 However, in general, this should not be allowed.

 Peoria Illinois Nursing Home Abuse Lawyers

-If you have suspicions that your loved one was injured or harmed while residing at Christian Buehler Memorial Home, contact Rosenfeld Injury Lawyers.
+If you have suspicions that your loved one was injured or harmed while residing at Christian Buehler Memorial Home, contact Rosenfeld Injury Lawyers LLC.
 Our skilled Peoria attorneys have years of experience in representing victims of mistreatment, neglect, and abuse.